Heel Tap

 • Floor Windshield Wiper: A core exercise performed by lying on your back and moving the lower body sideways, like a windshield wiper.

-• Dumbbell Side Bends: An oblique exercise that utilizes free weights, such as dumbbells, to engage and strengthen the obliques while providing more versatility.
+• Dumbbell Side Bends: An oblique exercise performed while standing utilizing free weights, such as dumbbells, to load the obliques in lateral spinal flexions..

 How to perform Heel Taps: